 Are you planning to visit Brazil?
-Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Brazil.
+Select your country of residence to check automatically if you need a power plug adapter or voltage converter in Brazil.

-In Brazil the power sockets are of type N. The standard voltage is 127 / 220 V and the standard frequency is 60 Hz.
+In Brazil the power plugs and sockets are of type N. The standard voltage is 127 / 220 V and the standard frequency is 60 Hz.

-In Brazil the power sockets used are of type N. Check out the following pictures.
+In Brazil the power plugs and sockets are of type N. Check out the following pictures.

 Buy a power plug (travel) adapter